How much life can you find in one cubic foot?

 Green cubes aren't the only way to examine this type of diversity in a standard way.
 Similarly-sized devices called Autonomous Reef Monitoring Structures, or ARMS, are used on reefs around the world as a uniform way to measure reef diversity.
 Each ARMS is a tower of evenly-spaced, stacked plastic plates that are left on the ocean bottom.
 The unit acts as a little hotel for reef organisms to colonize.
 After a specific period of time, scientists then take them apart to see who moved in.

-You can explore biocubes and ocean diversity from this page and starting March 4, 2016 in the exhibit "Life In One Cubic Foot" at the National Museum of Natural History in Washington, DC.
+You can explore biocubes and ocean diversity from this page and learn how to build them yourself over on the National Museum of Natural History Q?rius website.